EugeneeT/leyu-shopping-cart/README.md

   A dedicated cart page displays the added items with details.

 - Quantity Adjustment:
-  Users can change the quantity or remove items.
+  Users can remove items.

 - Total Calculation:
   The cart calculates the total cost of items.

 - Checkout:
-  Users can easily proceed to the checkout process.
+  In theory, users can easily proceed to the checkout process.
+  In practice, this simply resets the cart.

 Implementation Considerations: